 How to File Taxes for ObamaCare Exemption

-To report most exemptions on your taxes you must first apply for an exemption through the Marketplace.
+To report most exemptions on your taxes, you must first apply for an exemption through the Marketplace.
 After you have been granted an exemption, the Marketplace will mail you a notice of the exemption eligibility result.
 If you’re granted an exemption, the Marketplace notice will include your unique Exemption Certificate Number (ECN).
+Not all exemptions require approval.

 Minimum Filing Threshold for 2014 Tax Returns

-When preparing your 2014 tax returns, you won’t have to file if you make under these amounts.
-You also won’t owe the fee on these amounts.
-You’ll use Gross Income and filing status to determine your filing threshold amount.
+When preparing 2014 tax returns, you wouldn’t have been required to file if you make under these amounts.
+You also wouldn’t have owed the fee.
+You use Gross Income and filing status to determine your filing threshold amount.
 See Tax Filing Thresholds for more details.

 2014 Federal Tax Filing Requirement Thresholds